Axia-Tech/AXIA-wiki/docs/learn/learn-DOT.md

 ## What is SOLAR?

-SOLAR is the native token of the AXIASolar network in a similar way that BTC is the native token of Bitcoin or Ether is the native token of the Ethereum blockchain.
+SOLAR is the native token of the AXIACoin network in a similar way that BTC is the native token of Bitcoin or Ether is the native token of the Ethereum blockchain.

-The smallest unit of account in a Substrate network (AXIASolar, AXIALunar, etc.) is the Planck (a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe).
+The smallest unit of account in a Substrate network (AXIACoin, AXIALunar, etc.) is the Planck (a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe).
 You can compare the Planck to Satoshis or Wei, while the SOLAR is like a bitcoin or an ether.
-AXIALunar tokens (LUNAR) are equal to 1e12 Planck, and AXIASolar mainnet SOLAR is equal to 1e10 Planck.
+AXIALunar tokens (LUNAR) are equal to 1e12 Planck, and AXIACoin mainnet SOLAR is equal to 1e10 Planck.

-### AXIASolar
+### AXIACoin

 | Unit            | Decimal Places | Example      |
 | --------------- | -------------- | ------------ |